On This Page:

 Where Does It Take Place?

-At its core, detoxification is a natural process.
-The body can use existing systems to process drugs and recalibrate in order to function without the presence of drugs.
-Some people choose to go through detoxification at home as a result.
-They may prepare by stocking up on specific supplies and asking their family members to help, and they may then just stay home and wait for the storm to pass.
-Those who feel unable to go through this at home, or who would rather get help in order to avoid some of the pain and suffering that comes with detox, might choose to enroll in a detox program with consulting physicians in a rehab center, hospital or drug treatment center.
-These facilities may have specific programs that people can enroll in with just a few calls or computer mouse clicks.
+At its core, detox is a natural process.
+The body can use existing systems to process drugs and recalibrate in order to function without drugs.
+Some people choose to go through detox at home and prepare by stocking up on specific supplies or asking their family members to help.
+However, many choose to enroll in a detox program with consulting physicians in a rehab center, hospital or drug treatment center.
+These facilities may have specific programs that people can easily enroll in and have peace of mind that they will stay safe and cared for and also have medical interventions available to them to help ease the process.

 Why Is Opiate Detox an Important First Step?

 Recovering from a drug addiction is hard work, and therapy is one of the best ways to retrain the brain to handle drug cravings without actually using drugs.
-People who are still using opiates will be, quite simply, too impaired to do the hard work of addiction therapy.
-In addition, many addiction treatment programs require their clients to go through detoxification before they can enroll in care, so clients won’t be using drugs in front of other clients who are attempting to stay sober.
+People who are still using opiates will be too impaired to do the hard work of addiction therapy.
+In addition, many addiction treatment programs require their clients to go through detox before they can enroll in care as a commitment to healing from their addiction.

 What Is a Natural Opiate Detox?

-People who discuss using a “cold-turkey method” to recover from their addictions are discussing a natural opiate detox.
+People who talk about using a “cold-turkey method” to recover from their addictions are discussing a natural opiate detox.
 The body’s natural systems are allowed to take over, and the person spends a few days in discomfort as the process moves forward.

 - Cool baths or hot showers